seqwalt/PoseEstimation/README.md

 ## GLFW
 - Download the source package from https://www.glfw.org/download.html, unzipping into OpenGl/deps/glfw-3.3.8 directory.
 - Follow https://www.glfw.org/docs/latest/compile.html to compile with appropriate OS.
-The steps for Ubuntu are outlined below.
+The steps for Ubuntu and Mac are outlined below.
-  ### Build with Ubuntu:
+  ### Build with Ubuntu and Mac:
-  - Install dependencies for X11 (not using wayland since won't work with nvidia gpu):
+  - **Ubuntu only**: Install dependencies for X11 (not using wayland since won't work with nvidia gpu): ```sudo apt install xorg-dev```.
+  - Make build directory then generate build files with cmake (make sure to be in deps/glfw-3.3.8 directory):
     ```
-    sudo apt install xorg-dev
     cd deps/glfw-3.3.8
     mkdir build
-    ```
-  - Generate build files with cmake (make sure to be in deps/glfw-3.3.8 directory):
-    ```
     cmake -S . -B build
     ```
   - Compile the library: